 Ans.
 The top 5 3D Printing companies are:

 - The ExOne Co.
 (XONE)

-5. What are the common problems practising while 3D printing?
+5. What are the common problems practicing while 3D printing?

 Ans.
-Here are some persistent problems face while 3D printing:
+Here are some persistent problems faced while 3D printing:

 - Gaps in the top layers

 - The printer is extruding the plastic at the beginning of the print.

 Suggested Read –

 - How to Select the Right Plastic Material? | Mechanical Properties | Special Properties | Types of Plastics

 - What is Overmolding? | Versiltality of Overmolding | Advantages of Overmolding | Disadvantages of Overmolding